Texte plus gros Texte plus petit

 • The Cursillo movement was introduced to CZECH REPUBLIC and SLOVAKIA from Germany.
 The first Cursillo weekends took place in 1991 in the Archdiocese of Olomouc.
 Cursillo spread in the Dioceses of Olomouc, Brno, Hradec Kralove, Ostrava-Opava and Prague.
 More than 1000 Cursillistas have experienced the three-day Cursillo weekend during the existence of Czech Cursillo.

-Table statistics (to be completed)
+Statistical Table (to be completed)

 COUNTRIES # of